Volunteer With Gotham Bat Conservancy

 • One day per month to change batteries, SD cards, and download data.

-Urban Forestry & Habitat Assessment
+Urban Forest & Habitat Assessment

 What’s involved